Illinois Traffic Violation and DUI Lawyers

 Should I go to court by myself for aggravated speeding?

 Many people go to court and think they can handle an aggravated speeding case themselves.
 Almost every single time, the judge or prosecutor tells them to come back next month with a lawyer.

 Even if drivers are allowed to represent themselves, their options are very limited.
 The judge typically asks the driver, “How do you plead – guilty or not guilty?”
 The driver is not always given an opportunity to explain his or her side of the story unless the individual pleads not guilty.

 If you plead guilty, you are now at the mercy of the court.
 The prosecutor will read the driver’s background to the judge for sentencing.
 The judge will then issue a sentence.

 If you answer “not guilty,” the case will be set for trial.
 At trial, the officer will testify.
 You will need to cross-examine the officer.
 You will only be able to tell your story if you testify under oath.
 Keep in mind, if you testify in court, the prosecutor has the right to cross-examine you to try to trip you up and gain support for a finding of guilty.
-When a private citizen conducts a trial, they are held to the same rules and procedure as lawyers.
+When a private citizen conducts a trial, they are held to the same rules and procedures as lawyers.

 Do I need a lawyer for aggravated speeding?